ArielDrabkin/Solar-Panel-Detector/README.md

 The Solar-Panel-Detector is an innovative AI-driven tool designed to identify solar panels in satellite imagery.
 Utilizing the state-of-the-art YOLOv8 object-detection model and various cutting-edge technologies, this project demonstrates how AI can be leveraged for environmental sustainability.
+Try the application at https://huggingface.co/spaces/ArielDrabkin/Solar-Panel-Detector or you can run it locally by following the instructions below.

 --------